AnimeshDev1999/Minimalist-bank/README.md

   - Auto logout on inactivity
   - "As of" shows the updated date
   - Working account deletion
-  - Transactions upto a week will show "Days ago" or "Today"
+  - Transactions up to a week will show "Days ago" or "Today"

 - Other features :

-  - The loan can only be granted if account have atlest one positive transaction and loan amount is determined on the percentage of the biggest transaction
+  - The loan can only be granted if account have at lest one positive transaction and loan amount is determined on the percentage of the biggest transaction

   - Interest rates may be different for different users